foundry-vtt-community/wiki.js/development/guides/adding-inputs.md

 ## Walkthrough

-The total amount of code necessary for adding an input
+The total amount of code necessary for adding an input is fairly minimal, but it involves integrating multiple distinct parts of the foundry API.

 ### 1. Identify the render hook